charrlotteadelina/charrlotteadelina.github.io/_pages/about.md

 </style>

 <div style="text-align: left">
 I am Charrlotte, a  postdoctoral researcher in the Institute of Anthropology at Leipzig University.
 I recently completed my PhD in Human Geography as a Research Associate with teaching responsibilities in the Institute of Geosciences at Freie Universität Berlin.
-I hold an Integrated Masters in Development Studies from the Indian Institute of Technology - Madras (IIT-M) and worked in various research and policy think-tanks from 2016 to 2021, before re-entering academia.
+I was also part of the Berlin University Alliance funded project: <a href="https://multispecieshealth.com/"> Human Health & Multispecies Cohabitation on an Urban Planet.</a I hold an Integrated Masters in Development Studies from the Indian Institute of Technology - Madras (IIT-M) and worked in various research and policy think-tanks from 2016 to 2021, before re-entering academia.
 I grew up in a cozy little city in central Tamil Nadu called Trichy.
 I find that my prior life and work experiences play a crucial role in grounding my research interests and academic practice.
 </div>

 <br>